huskyroboticsteam/mission-control/README.md

 {
   type: "cameraStreamReport",
   camera: string,
-  data: string
+  data: string | null
 }
 ```

 ### Parameters
 - `camera` - the name of the camera
-- `data` - the frame in JPG format encoded as a base-64 string
+- `data` - the frame in JPG format encoded as a base-64 string, or null if no data is available

 ## Lidar Data Report
 ### Description